Vexera/documentation/docs/Permissions.md

 - `music.play` - The 'play' command.
 - `music.*` - Every command in the 'music' category.
-- `*` - Every command on the bot, use with caution.
+- `*` - Every command on the bot.
+Use with caution.

 A permission node can be: